kupernico/ens-resolver/README.md

 - ENS domain to NFT ERC721
 - NFT ERC721 to ENS domain

-It is deployed as a [Cloudflare](https://cloudflare.com) worker using [Wrangler](https://github.com/cloudflare/wrangler).
+It is deployed as a [Cloudflare Worker](https://developers.cloudflare.com/workers/) using [Wrangler](https://github.com/cloudflare/wrangler).
 The documentation in this regard can be found [here](https://developers.cloudflare.com/workers/tooling/wrangler/).

 ## 🔋 Getting Started